databrickslabs/overwatch/docs-compose/overwatch_docs/content/DeployOverwatch/PipelineValidation/LogicalFlow.md

 ### Cross_Table_Validation

-The healthcheck rules for this rule type are applied to two or more tables.
+The health check rules for this rule type are applied to two or more tables.
 This rule type is used to validate data consistency across tables.

 This rule type has the following healthcheck_rule values: